chintal/toolchains/msp430-gcc-ti.md

   `PATH`, make sure to use the correct one (located in `/opt/ti/gcc/bin`)

     ~~~
-    $ gdb_agent_console /opt/ti/gcc/msp430.dat
+    $ gdb_agent_console /opt/ti/msp430/gcc/msp430.dat
     ~~~

 * Run `msp430-elf-gdb`.
 You should give it the `elf` file as well so that it knows the symbols.

     ~~~
-    $ cd <build_folder>/application/
+    $ cd <build_folder>
-    $ msp430-elf-gdb firmware-msp430f5529.elf
+    $ msp430-elf-gdb application/firmware-msp430f5529.elf
     ...
 [GDB initialization output]
     (gdb) target remote :55000
     ...
 [Wait for firmware update]
     (gdb) target remote :55000
     Remote debugging using :55000
-      _start () at /opt/redhat/msp430-14r1-98/sources/tools/libgloss/msp430/crt0.S:36
-      36      /opt/redhat/msp430-14r1-98/sources/tools/libgloss/msp430/crt0.S: No such file or directory.
+    0x000044e4 in __crt0_start ()
     (gdb)
     ~~~

-* `gdb` throws various not recognized errors (specifically `timeout`), as well as some scary `python` errors during initialization.
+* `gdb` throws some `python` errors during initialization.
 It seems to work fine anyway, though at some point they should be looked into.

 * Ideally, `insight` should be able to run as well.
 The python errors seem to be the blocking issue there.
 Some TI docs suggest the `GUI`, presumably `insight`, is supported